 ADD Help: Where to Get Help for ADHD

-Do you suspect your child may have ADD/ADHD (see What is Attention Deficit Disorder), but don't know where to go for ADD help?
+Do you suspect your child may have ADD or ADHD but don't know where to go for ADD help?
 Only a health care professional, trained in evaluating children for ADHD, can evaluate and diagnose your child.
 Why?
 It is normal for children to have trouble sitting still in situations they find boring.
 In school, they may talk excessively, fidget, squirm, and fail to complete homework assignments on many occasions.
 A qualified clinical professional can determine if your child's problems with focus, attention, and appropriate social behavior are normal, due to ADHD symptoms, or caused by other neurological and psychological conditions.

 Pediatrician – The First Step Toward ADHD Help